Chonchi-cpu/msies-connect/README.md

 - **Profile**: account settings form (name, email, phone, password) for every role, plus a notification-preference field for parents, and a working log-out button.
+- **People search & direct messages**: a search bar in the navbar (visible on every page once logged in) looks up other users by name or email as you type.
+Selecting someone opens a read-only view of their public profile (name, role, section, email — never their password or other private settings), with a **Message** button that opens a 1:1 direct message thread with them in Chat.
+DMs live alongside the existing group chat rooms in the Chat sidebar, under a separate "Direct messages" heading.

 ## Known limitations / next steps
-- There's no real email service — password reset is a simulated client-side flow (no email is actually sent), and chat and all data changes are stored in `localStorage`, so everything resets if it's cleared.
+- There's no real backend or email service — password reset, chat, and all data changes are simulated with `localStorage` and reset if it's cleared.
-- Photos are stored as base64 data URLs directly inside `localStorage`.
-  Browsers typically cap localStorage around 5–10MB per origin, so a few photo-heavy posts could approach that limit.
 - No per-child roster is enforced: any parent can currently comment on or view any announcement rather than only their child's grade/section.
 - No real-time updates between browser tabs/users; chat and feed changes only appear after the acting user's own next render.
-- User-submitted text (post details, comments, chat messages) is rendered without HTML-escaping in a few places, which is acceptable for a prototype with trusted demo data but would need sanitizing before any real deployment.
+- Photos are stored as base64 data URLs inside `localStorage` rather than uploaded to real file storage, so there's still a practical ceiling on how many/how large the images across all posts can get (compression keeps each one small, but the browser's total `localStorage` quota, typically 5–10MB, still applies site-wide).